mrspaceman/my-blog-pages/_drafts/2025-17-01-what-is-an-interepter.md

 0010000100101101
 ```

-the machine code above (as I hope you can see) is not easy to understand.
+the machine code (as I hope you can see above) is not easy for us to understand.
 This is why programming languages were created.

 I believe that the first programming languages were the class now called assembly languages and were introduced [around 1947](https://en.wikipedia.org/wiki/Assembly_language).
 Each language was written for